-Objective Performance Measure(s) Data Grantee Provides Conduct research in social and behavioral sciences having clear implications for criminal justice policy and practice in the United States.
-1. Relevance to the needs of the field as measured by whether the project's substantive scope did not deviate from the funded proposal or any subsequent agency-approved modifications to the scope.
-2. Quality of management as measured by such factors as whether significant 1.
-Results of the planning phase activities in the form of a report, signed MOUs and/or data sharing agreements.
-2. An OMB package submitted for the information collection.
-3. Cost estimates, timeline for study implementation, and proposed staffing plans.
-4. Quarterly financial reports, semi-annual and project milestones were achieved, reporting and other deadlines were met, and costs remained within approved limits. final progress reports, and, if applicable, an annual audit report in accordance with the Part 200 Uniform Requirements of the work performed under the NIJ award.
-3. Number of deliverables completed on time.
-4. Number of deliverables that meet expectations.
-5. Finalized instrument, pilot testing results in the form of a report, sampling plans, MOUs and/or data sharing agreements, approved OMB package, study protocols, codebooks, recruitment materials data analysis plan, incentive structure, mitigation plan for recruitment and retention, cost estimates, timeline for study implementation, and proposed staffing plans.
-Other materials as requested during the project period.
-7. If applicable, each data set that resulted in whole or in part from work funded under the NIJ award.
+Objective Performance Measure(s) Data Grantee Provides Conduct research in social and behavioral sciences having clear implications for violence against women and criminal justice policy and practice in the United States.
+Relevance to the needs of the field as measured by whether the project's substantive scope did not deviate from the funded proposal or any subsequent agency-approved modifications to the scope.
+Quality of the research as demonstrated by the scholarly products that result in whole or in part from work funded under the NIJ award (published, peerreviewed, scientific journal articles, and/or (as appropriate for the funded project) law review journal articles, book chapter(s) or book(s) in the academic press, technological prototypes, patented inventions, or similar scientific products).
+Quality of management as measured by such factors as whether significant project milestones were achieved, reporting and other deadlines were met, and costs remained within approved limits.
+1. Monthly reports, quarterly financial reports, semi-annual and final progress reports, and, if applicable, an annual audit report in accordance with the Part 200 Uniform Requirements of the work performed under the NIJ award.
+2. List of citation(s) to all scholarly products that resulted in whole or in part from work funded under the NIJ award.
+3. If applicable, each data set that resulted in whole or in part from work funded under the NIJ award.

 - f.
-Appendices (not counted against the 30-page program narrative limit) include: - Bibliography/references. - Any tools/instruments, questionnaires, tables/charts/graphs, or maps pertaining to the proposed project that are supplemental to such items included in the main body of the narrative. - Curriculum vitae or resumes of the principal investigator and any and all coprincipal investigators.
+Appendices (not counted against the 30-page program narrative limit) include: - Bibliography/references. - Any tools/instruments, questionnaires, tables/charts/graphs, or maps pertaining to the proposed project that are supplemental to such items included in the main body of the narrative. - Curriculum vitae or resumes of the principal investigator and any and all coprincipal investigators including core research faculty and any named adjunct faculty.
 In addition, curriculum vitae, resumes, or biographical sketches of all other individuals (regardless of "investigator" status) who will be significantly involved in substantive aspects of the proposal (including, for example, individuals such as statisticians serving as consultants to conduct proposed data analysis).